Ridout Road parliamentary debate: Public officers with access to privileged information must make declaration before renting govt properties

 Mr Teo said this during his ministerial statement on the rental of state properties at Ridout Road by Law and Home Affairs Minister K Shanmugam and Foreign Affairs Minister Vivian Balakrishnan.

-The declaration will cover properties such as black and white bungalows, factory or office spaces, business parks, shops in neighbourhood centres, hawker and market stalls.
+The declaration will cover properties such as black and white bungalows, factory or office spaces, business parks, shops in neighbourhood centres as well as hawker and market stalls.

 The officer will also have to declare that he has taken adequate steps to prevent any conflict of interest from arising, such as by recusing himself from overseeing or processing the transaction, said Mr Teo Chee Hean who is also Coordinating Minister for National Security.